 When learning the guitar fret board, you should always strive towards this goal of knowing exactly where every single interval is located.

-Using the frame work of pentatonic scales, modes and arpeggios will automatically get you to this point.
+Using this frame work of pentatonic scales, modes and arpeggios will get you to this point.

 Take the Advanced Guitar Course and learn how to apply the min7 arpeggio when you write and improvise.